-WARNING: BAT aims to provide the most up-to-date and accurate information available at the time of analysis.
+WARNING: IBAT aims to provide the most up-to-date and accurate information available at the time of analysis.
 There is however a possibility of incomplete, incorrect or out-of-date information.
-All findings in this report must be supported by further desidop review, consultation with experts and/or on-the-ground field assessment as described in PS6 and GN6.
+All findings in this report must be supported by further desktop review, consultation with experts and/or on-the-ground field assessment.
 Please consult IBAT for any additional disclaimers or recommendations applicable to the information used to generate this report.

-Please note, sensitive species data are currently not included in IBAT reports in line with the Sensitive Data Access.
-Restrictions Policy for the EJCN Red List.
+Please note, sensitive species data are currently not included in IBAT reports in line with the Sensitive Data Access Restrictions Policy for the IUCN Red List.
 This relates to sensitive Threatened species and KBAs triggered by sensitive species.